Planetary objects proposed in religion, astrology, ufology and pseudoscience: Planets proposed by L. Ron Hubbard

 L. Ron Hubbard, the founder of Scientology, proposed as part of his cosmology a Galactic Confederacy which consisted of 26 stars and 76 planets including Earth, which was then known as "Teegeeack".

 One planet in the Scientology doctrine is known as Helatrobus.

 Ummo

-Ummo or Ummoism is a decades-long series of claims that aliens from the planet Ummo were communicating with people on the Earth.
+Ummo ([ˈumo]) is a hypothetical planet believed to be located in the constellation Virgo.
+Ummo and its civilization are described in a decades-long series of claims that aliens from the planet Ummo were communicating with people on the Earth.
 Most Ummo information was in the form of detailed documents and letters sent to various esoteric groups or UFO enthusiasts.
-The Ummo affair was subject to much mainstream attention in France and Spain during the 1960s through the 1970s, and a degree of interest remains regarding the subject.
-Consensus is that Ummoism was an elaborate hoax.
-The culprit (or culprits) is unknown, but a José Luis Jordán Peña has claimed responsibility for instigating Ummoism.
-However, there are still a few small groups of devotees, such as "a strange Bolivian cult called the Daughters of Ummo".
+The Ummo affair was subject to much mainstream attention in France and Spain during the 1960s and a degree of interest remains regarding the subject.
+Ummoism is the term used to define different groups interested in the study of the ideas and concepts presented in the Ummo letters).
+The culprit (or culprits) is unknown, but José Luis Jordán Peña has claimed responsibility for writing the letters and instigating Ummoism, leading many to think that Ummo could be an elaborate hoax.
+However, twenty years ago, there were still a few small groups of devotees, such as "a strange Bolivian cult called the Daughters of Ummo".